Séamus Gill Jewellery, Silversmithing and Sculpture

 “Séamus Gill is rightly celebrated as a silversmith of outstanding craftsmanship”

 SÉAMUS GILL JEWELLERY

-Séamus Gill uses traditional silversmithing skills that have been passed down through the generations to create his contemporary silver jewellery designs.
+Séamus Gill uses traditional silversmithing skills to create his contemporary silver jewellery designs.

-With a hammer and anvil he moves silver, capturing that beautiful movement as an elegant sculptural piece of jewellery.
-With the skilful hands and unique sculptural designs his jewellery has an emphasis on the wonderful tactile quality in the final finish.
+With a hammer and anvil he moves silver, capturing that beautiful movement in an elegant sculptural piece of jewellery.
+With skilful forming and unique sculptural designs his jewellery has an emphasis on the wonderful tactile quality in the final finish.
 His jewellery is recognisable by his signature sculptural style, often balancing a highly polished section against a subtle texture.

 “Irish design at its best.
 These highly polished silver pieces, some plated in 22 carat gold are stunning.”